core-wg/oscore/draft-ietf-core-object-security.md

 2. Compose the Additional Authenticated Data, as described in {{cose-object}}.

-3. Compose the AEAD nonce by XORing the Context IV (Sender IV) with the partial IV (Sequence Number in network byte order).
-Then increment the Sequence Number by one.
+3. Compose the AEAD nonce by XORing the Context IV (Sender IV) with the partial IV (Sender Sequence Number in network byte order).
+Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.